Keep an Eye on Symptoms Daily

 Extra pounds can make your heart work harder.
 Find doable ways to get to a healthy weight.
 Exercise and a proper diet are a good start.
 Ask your doctor for other ideas.
 Your cholesterol and blood pressure will also get better if you do.
 A sudden weight gain can mean fluid is building up in your body.
 If you catch it early, your doctor can treat it.

 Heart disease can make you angry, depressed, or anxious.
 Getting mad or stressed can lead to a heart attack.
 Find ways to ease your anxiety.
 Talk with someone close to you about what’s going on.
 You may want to try meditation, yoga, or deep breathing.
 Your doctor can always lend a hand if it gets to be too much, but you have to let him know how you've been feeling.

 If you smoke or use tobacco, you should try hard to quit.
 Lighting up can raise your chances of a heart attack.
 It can boost your blood pressure and hurt the vessels that carry blood to your heart.
 Try to avoid secondhand smoke, too.
 Ask your doctor about ways to kick the habit.
 Find a support group to help.

 Sometimes, lifestyle changes aren't enough.
 You may have to take medication.
 The right ones can lower your cholesterol and blood pressure, prevent blood clots, and even reduce your chances of a heart attack.
 They can also ease your symptoms and take stress off your heart.
 Talk to your doctor about your options.

 Watch Your Cholesterol

 High LDL cholesterol (the "bad" kind) can lead to more heart problems.
-You should keep your level at 100 mg/dL or lower.
+Your doctor will help you understand what your target levels should be.
 If you've already had a heart attack or are at high risk for one, shoot for 70 or below.
 Sometimes diet and exercise aren't enough to control cholesterol.
 Your doctor may want to put you on medication to keep yours in check.

 Rethink That Drink